-Let’s face it.
-Mom’s need all the tips and tricks for making life easier.
-You not only have yourself to take care of (and ALL that goes with that – groceries, meal planning, cleaning, pay bills, etc) but now you have a little one and all of THEIR needs to take care of!
-I’m 2 years and 2 kids into this mom life thing and we’ve learned a few things along the way.
-Here are a handful of mom hacks I’ve figured out!
+Let’s face it, moms need all the genius tips and tricks, aka Mom Hacks, for making life easier.
+You not only have yourself to take care of (and ALL that goes with that – groceries, meal planning, cleaning, paying bills, etc.), but now you have a little one and all of THEIR needs to take care of!

 1. Keep an emergency bag in your car.

 One of my best new mom life hacks is to keep a small bag in your car with daily necessities.
 When our kids were infants, we kept 2 diapers, a travel size wipe pack and a change of clothes.
 Now I keep diapers and wipes for Penelope and a pair of pants for Roy (who’s mostly potty trained).

 You could also keep a pacifier or small toy in there too!
 We also used to keep a nursing cover in Rishi’s car in case he forgot the diaper bag since I preferred to use a cover while nursing.